Diesel-Black/ricci/README.md

 **You provide**: Embeddings (vector representations of messages)
 **RICCI provides**: 12 orthogonal pathology signatures, each with quantified severity (0-1) and mathematical evidence of threshold violations.

-Rigorous evidence makes RICCI invaluable for both real-time intervention and for post-mortem, forensic analysis of past failures.
+Rigorous evidence makes RICCI invaluable for both real-time intervention and for post-mortem forensic analysis of past failures.

 ### Scope & Limitations